 Video: Memories: Richard's OT goal seals Stanley Cup victory

-1977: Los Angeles Kings forward Don Kozak sets a playoff record for fastest goal from the start of a game in a 7-4 win against the Boston Bruins in Game 4 of their Quarterfinal series.
+1977: Los Angeles Kings forward Don Kozak sets a playoff record for fastest goal from the start of a game in a 7-4 win against the Bruins in Game 4 of their Quarterfinal series at the Forum in Inglewood, California.
 Kozak beats Gerry Cheevers six seconds after the opening faceoff at the Forum for one of his seven career playoff goals.

 1981: Denis Potvin of the New York Islanders becomes the third NHL defenseman to score three goals in a playoff game.
 Potvin scores three of New York's four power-play goals also contributes two assists in a 6-3 victory against the Edmonton Oilers in Game 2 of the Quarterfinals at Nassau Coliseum.
 The Islanders eliminate the Oilers in six games on the way to their second of four consecutive Stanley Cup championships.

-1983: Edmonton's Wayne Gretzky sets a playoff record for most points in a playoff game with seven (four goals, three assists) in a 10-2 road win against the Calgary Flames.
+1983: Edmonton's Wayne Gretzky sets a playoff record for most points in a playoff game with seven (four goals, three assists) in a 10-2 road win against the Calgary Flames in Game 3 of the Smythe Division Final.
 Gretzky scores two goals in each of the first two periods; he gets one assist in the first period and two in the third.
 Gretzky also scores one of the Oilers' record-tying three shorthanded goals.
 He matches his own single-game record in 1985 and 1987 before Patrik Sundstrom of the New Jersey Devils breaks the mark with eight points in a game on April 22, 1988.

-1996: The Florida Panthers win their first playoff game when John Vanbiesbrouck makes 42 saves in a 6-3 victory against the Boston Bruins at Miami Arena in Game 1 of the Eastern Conference Quarterfinals.
+1996: The Florida Panthers win the first playoff game in their history when John Vanbiesbrouck makes 42 saves in a 6-3 victory against the Bruins at Miami Arena in Game 1 of the Eastern Conference Quarterfinals.
 Ray Sheppard scores two goals for the third-year Panthers, who eliminate the Bruins and upset the Philadelphia Flyers and Pittsburgh Penguins to reach the Cup Final.